-A regional nonprofit could apply for a GOVA Planning or Implementation Grant, partnered with a nearby community college and regional Workforce Development Board.
-The WDBs in Region 2 are leaders in effectively reincorporating hard-to-place workers into the workforce through training and education programs and provide funding to auxiliary programs, like the ones listed below.
+A regional Workforce Development Board could apply for a GOVA Planning or Implementation Grant, supported by a nearby community college and regional nonprofits that assist hard-to-place workers or caregivers of young children seeking to gain new skills.
 This grant would fund planning or implementation of a pilot program, starting with a small cohort and guaranteeing job placement at one or two partner businesses.
 By demonstrating return on investment (ROI) through this pilot, the program can attract increased engagement from regional employers.
-Additional support could come from organizations like Goodwill Industries of the Valleys, Virginia CARES, Recover VA, or People Inc.
+Future funding and support could come from organizations like Goodwill Industries of the Valleys, Virginia CARES, Recover VA, or People Incorporated.